 Connect your source code management and CI/CD tools

 Your Jira admin needs to have Jira integrated with your CI/CD pipeline.
-This allows you to receive the deployment data from your connected tools such as Jenkins, CircleCI, or Bamboo.
+This allows you to receive the deployment data from your connected tools such as Bitbucket Pipelines, GitHub, GitLab, Jenkins, or CircleCI.
 Learn more about how to use Jira for CI/CD.

 Make sure you have enough production deployment data